greenfield932/CarND-Capstone/README.md

 This is the project repo for the final project of the Udacity Self-Driving Car Nanodegree: Programming a Real Self-Driving Car.

 [image1]: ./imgs/output_video.gif
+[image2]: ./imgs/overview.png

+# Project overview

+This project require to implement ROS nodes (partially) to drive self driving car.
+It includes implementation of waypoint updater, twist controller, traffic light detector and classifier.
+The project consists of the following architecture:

+![alt text][image2]

+# Result video

+The following video contains testing of the system using simulator

+![alt text][image1]

+# Waypoint updater

+Waypoint updater gets information about vehicle pose and performs feeding waypoint follower with 200 points a head using reference points from waypoint loader.
+It implements finite state machine for handling start/stop logic according to nearest traffic light ahead state give from traffic light detector.
+It also contains code for updating waypoints linear velocity and calculating optimal deceleration and acceleration speeds.

+# Traffic light detector and classifier

+Traffic light detector and classifier is implemented as a deep neural network for object detection.
+It performs object detection and classification at the same time.
+Neural net was implemented using [Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection).
+[Here](https://github.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10) is a pretty good tutorial of how to do that.
+Original network used for training is [faster_rcnn_inception_v2_coco](http://download.tensorflow.org/models/object_detection/faster_rcnn_inception_v2_coco_2018_01_28.tar.gz).
+Training images were extracted from simulator and manually annotated using [labelImg software](https://github.com/tzutalin/labelImg)

+# DBW (drive-by-wire) node

+This node gets twist data as input and generates brake/throttle/steering messages using PID controllers.

+# Waypoint follower

+Performs target velocities calculation based on pure-persuit algorithm to follow the trajectory.

+# Waypoint loader

+Performs loading reference trajectory points and generates linear and angular velocities for each point based on desired velocity.

 ### Native Installation